Fogelman/compyler/docs/index.md

 ##  Context

 This language started due to a subject at <a href="https://www.insper.edu.br/en/" target="_blank">insper</a>.
+As the day of creation of this language, there aren't many examples or guides on how to use <a href="https://llvmlite.readthedocs.io/en/latest/" target="_blank">llvmlite</a>, a python implementation of the original <a href="https://llvm.org/" target="_blank">llvm</a>.
+I've tried to make this project organized and with tests to make sure that others interessed can have an easier path in.

 ## Motivation

-But why build a new language?
+<div style="text-align: justify"> But why build a new language?
 Let me answer that with: why not?
 Thats the aproach of the language, throwing some sarcasm around.
+With so many languages been born and more heated discussions about which is the most efficient and easier to write, I've created a baseline on what is inefficient and hard to write, so everything above should be "OK" to use. </div>

 ## Compile & Run